DataDog/documentation/content/en/agent/proxy.md

 ##### Start Squid

-Now that Squid has been correctly configured, restart Squid so that your configurations can be applied.
+Restart Squid so that your configurations can be applied.

 {{< tabs >}}
 {{% tab "Linux" %}}